Using FAERS Data as a Proxy to Determine Medical Costs for TNF alpha Inhibitors

 For full access to this free poster, please complete the form on the right side of this page.

-Presented at the Association of Managed Care Pharmacy (AMCP) conference in March 2017, this poster and abstract:
+Presented at the ISPOR conference in May 2017, this poster and abstract:

 - Pairs FAERS data with specific claims data to determine downstream medical costs of adverse events associated with TNFa Inhibitors Humira (adalimumab), Enbrel (etanercept), Cimzia (certolizumab pegol), Remicade (infliximab), Simponi (golimumab), and Simponi Aria (golimumab).

 - Uses Advera’s Evidex platform to validate a hypothesis that the reporting rate of pneumonia as an adverse event in FAERS would be similar to the incidence rate of pneumonia as an adverse event in the WEA Trust medical claims database